mliew21396/remote-work-u3/week-7/5-design-cc-mission-solo-challenge/README.md

 ## Release 1: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)

 Pseudocode your objects and functions.
-Write these in plain english and save them as comments.
+Write these in plain English and save them as comments.

 *NOTE: Make sure your pseudocode is broken down to easily implementable steps.*

 ## Release 2: Write your [initial code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)

 Your functions don't have to actually create movement on the screen (unless you want them to), but think about how to pass information between objects using functions.
-Think about what information the functions need to have access to in order to work.
+Think about what information the functions need to have access to.
+You'll also need to think about how you will model behavior using code.

-If you are doing something like, collecting gold, then you would need to have gold objects, a bag object, and a way to put gold into your bag, as well as a way to see how much gold you have.
+For example, if your mission is to collect gold, then you would need to have gold objects, a bag object, and a way to put gold into your bag, as well as a way to see how much gold you have.

 ## Release 3: [Refactor](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)